davecan/easychain/README.md

 This is the result of a bit of research and some tinkering to understand the fundamental concepts of a blockchain.
 Readers are directed to Ilya Gritorik's fantastic [Minimum Viable Blockchain](https://www.igvita.com/2014/05/05/minimum-viable-block-chain/) article for more general information about what blockchains are and how they work conceptually.

 This implementation focuses *only* on the hashed ledger concept.
 It specifically does not include any concept of mining or any other form of distributed consensus.
 It also abstracts the concept of a transaction to that of a message in general.
+The concept of a header and payload in messages and blocks is adapted from Bitcoin.

 # Example